-Fifteen years of war in the Middle East has resulted in the highest number of veterans of foreign wars since the Vietnam era.
+Thirteen years of war and the now ongoing Operation Freedom’s Sentinel and Operation Inherent Resolve in the Middle East have resulted in the highest number of veterans of foreign wars since the Vietnam era.
 These men and women who have made great sacrifices on behalf of our country come home and face a variety of problems, including:

 - Lack of job opportunities